-Our responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
-Those standards require us to perform procedures to obtain limited assurance that there are no material modifications that should be made to the basic financial statements.
-We believe that the results of our procedures provide a reasonable basis for our report.
+Our responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the American Institute of Certified Public Accountants.
+Those standards require us to perform procedures to obtain limited assurance as a basis for them to be in accordance with the basis of accounting described in Note 1.
+We believe that the results of our procedures provide a reasonable basis for our conclusion.